Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Classical optimization

-To investigate the scaling behavior of the different classical optimization methods, we perform the following experiment: \begin{enumerate} \item Sample ten instances with size $N$ randomly from the data set, for each combinatorial optimization problem. \item For each instance, we measure five times how long each algorithm takes to find a solution.
-The five-fold repetition is intended to account for random variations of the runtime. \item Repeat this for each $N$, which varies from $2$ to $N_{max}$, where $N_{max}$ depends on the problem considered. \end{enumerate} In the figures \ref{Portfolio_classical} - \ref{Moons_classical} we show the runtime measured during execution as function of the number $N$ of variables and the slope of the fit through the data.
+\begin{enumerate} \item Sample $I$ instances with size $N$ randomly from the respective data set/distribution, for each combinatorial optimization problem class.
+This accounts for variation of the runtime caused by instance characteristics. \item For each instance, we measure $R$ times how long each algorithm takes to find a solution.
+The repetition is intended to account for random variations of the runtime. \item Repeat this for each $N\in \{N_{\text{min}}, N_{\text{min}}+1, \dots, N_{\text{max}}\}$.
+This accounts for the influence of the problem size. \end{enumerate} The specific settings considered for each problem class are: \begin{itemize} \item Portfolio Optimization: $I=10$, $R=20$, $N \in \{2,3,\dots,28\}$ \item Feature Selection: $I=20$, $R=10$, $N \in \{2,3,\dots,48\}$ \item Clustering (Moons): $I=20$, $R=10$, $N \in \{2,3,\dots,100\}$ \item Clustering (Blobs): $I=20$, $R=10$, $N \in \{2,3,\dots,100\}$ \item MaxCut: $I=10$, $R=20$, $N \in \{11,12,\dots,29\}$ \end{itemize} In the following, we show the runtime measured during execution as function of the number $N$ of variables and the slope of the fit through the data.
 The slope is an estimator of the scaling factor which depends on the data set and on the algorithm.

-In Fig. \ref{Portfolio_classical} the results for the portfolio optimization problem are shown.
+In Fig. \ref{Portfolio_classical} the results for the Portfolio Optimization problem are shown.
 The absolute values for the runtime differ strongly between the four classical optimization schemes.
 On the one hand, Gurobi shows the longest absolute runtimes as well as the highest scaling factor.
 On the other hand, CPLEX shows the lowest scaling factor and MQLib/Burer2002 the shortest absolute runtime.

-A similar behavior can be observed for the feature selection problem, see Fig. \ref{Feature_classical}.
+A similar behavior can be observed for the Feature Selection problem, see Fig. \ref{Feature_classical}.
 Again, CPLEX has the lowest scaling factor, MQLib/Burer2002 the shortest absolute runtimes, and Goemans-Williamson's algorithm does not find the optimal solution in most cases.
-However, MQLib/Burer2002 now has the highest scaling factor, and GW the longest absolute runtimes.
+However, MQLib/Burer2002 now has the highest scaling factor, and GW/CPLEX the longest absolute runtimes.